-Our post-9/11 world has mandated an ever-increasing role for EMS and law enforcement in issues of homeland security.
-Medical lessons learned from conflicts overseas can be applied here in the prehospital setting and in the emergency department.
 Working closely with public safety has given me better insight into the challenges these individuals face in successful completion of their mission, and of the risks they face every day on the streets.
 Educating public safety and medical personnel on the essentials of tactical medicine is one of the primary mission goals of our Division of Tactical Emergency Medicine.
-Emergency physicians are often on the front-lines here and abroad, and I make great efforts to teach our residents (and involve them directly in) law enforcement medical care.
-I continue working toward a better understanding of fitness demands and athletic injury in the EMS, law-enforcement and special operations communities in an effort to keep them fit for duty.
-I take these lessons to heart on a regular basis during my interactions with law enforcement and other “tactical athletes.”
+Emergency physicians are often on the front-lines here and abroad, and I make great efforts to teach our residents (and involve them directly in) tactical medical care.
+I strive to provide the best possible care to all-comers, both in the field and in the emergency department, and expect the same from my residents and students.

-In my spare time (what little there is), I am probably relaxing at home with my lovely wife Kim and our pets.
+In my spare time (what little there is), I am probably relaxing at home or camping with my lovely wife Kim and our pets.

 Medical School: University of Texas Southwestern Medical Center at Dallas, 1994-1998

 Residency: Wright State University School of Medicine, 1998-2001